“Which One Am I?”

 Truth 2:

 When any two people assume two different roles, conflict arises.
 Check it out.
-The position might be parent-child, adult-child, parent-adult, or whatever… but on some level, if the interaction isn’t adult-adult, the outcome is the same: conflict.
+The position might be parent-child, adult-child, parent-adult, or whatever… but on some level, if the interaction isn’t adult-to-adult, the outcome is the same: conflict.

 Let’s be adults.
 The end.